olaanalyst/Superstore-Products-Report/README.md

-## Superstore products Report Analysis
+## Superstore products Dashboard Analysis
 In the context of this particular project, i meticulously undertook the task of conducting an extensive exploratory data analysis on the dataset about superstore products performance.

 Check sql file for query
 Check Tableau Public for visual (https://public.tableau.com/app/profile/komolafe.oladayo)

 ## Problem Statement
-On these Superstore products Analysis, i encountered challenges while querying the dataset and faced issues related to visualizing product performance using Tableau.
-These difficulties hindered the seamless progress of the analysis and require resolution for a comprehensive and accurate assesssment of the products data.
+The challenge at hand was to conduct a thorough analysis of six products within the Superstore Dashboard, spanning the entire year of 2014.
+The complexity arose from the need to capture nuanced trends for each product across the month.

+## Solution
+To address this, i opted for a strategic approach by employing six different type of charts, each tailored to a specific products.
+This solution allowed for a granular examination of the products performance from January to  December, providing a comprehensive and visually impactful representation of their individual dynamics.
+The use of varied chart types enhanced the clarity and depth of insights gained  from the analysis.

 ## Brief overview of dataset
 The data used in the project was obtained from kaggle website.
 An excel file which contains products names, customers information e.t.c., and there are 2241 rows and 16 columns.